Current Exhibition · Gstaad, Switzerland

 Nina Pinault: Daniel, what would you say to someone who wants to start collecting today?

 Daniel Saffran: That you don't need to understand something to love it.
 That uncertainty is not failure.
 That a painting can hold more than you can carry.
+And that the best things in your life — the ones that really matter — you don't plan for them.
+They find you.
+In Basel.
+In a private apartment.
+Evening.
+And if you're lucky, you have the good sense to say yes.

 "I would not part with it even if I were to lose everything.
 Some things are not for sale.
 They are for keeping." — Daniel Saffran, on his 1958 Rothko